miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 the day, always open during the course of the day.
-Currently, there's a disconnect between that daily constant exposure to a human which could fuel some sort of persistence of thought we desire in our robot-buddies and what it actually is &#151; reset every time.
+Currently, there's a disconnect between that daily constant exposure to a human which could fuel some sort of persistence of thought we desire in our robot-buddies and what it actually is — reset every time.

 ## The Future of LLM Memory

-But as these token-windows get larger and their supplementary database systems that can index and make real-time searchable to the LLM (separate from conversation history) for real-time prompt augmentation and availability during chain-of-reasoning, LLMs are going to piece together bigger pictures&#151;
+But as these token-windows get larger and their supplementary database systems that can index and make real-time searchable to the LLM (separate from conversation history) for real-time prompt augmentation and availability during chain-of-reasoning, LLMs are going to piece together bigger pictures— storytelling!
-storytelling!
 If you're not explicitly story-telling to the LLM, it will be storytelling to itself in the background to create that super-context and truly understand what you mean in your requests.